 Each of the guidelines (BTS/SIGN, NICE, GINA) outline different stepwise treatment recommendations.
 We have outlined below the BTS/SIGN guidelines, which are widely used in clinical practice.
 It is important that you know some of the key differences between the guidelines.

 Control is defined as:

-Offer all patients a short-acting beta-2 agonist (SABAs) such as salbutamol (a reliever).
-Prescribed as needed (PRN), if use exceeds three times a week consider 'stepping up' therapy.
+Traditionally, all patients are offered a short-acting beta-2 agonist (SABAs) such as salbutamol (a reliever).
+This is prescribed as needed (PRN) and if use exceeds three times a week consider 'stepping up' therapy.
+However, newer guidelines focus on early initiation of an ICS.
 It is important to only prescribe inhalers following training on how to use the device and demonstration of satisfactory technique.

 Prescribe an inhaled corticosteroid (ICS) as part of a monitored trial in those with suspected asthma or to those formally diagnosed with asthma.
 Examples include Fluticasone and Beclomethasone.